 The manuscript must be accompanied by: a written Licence Form, and in case of experimental studies a statement that the protocol of study and informed consent were in compliance with the Helsinki Convention and were approved by local Ethics Committee.
 Upon acceptance of the manuscript, the author(s) will be asked to send Licence Form to the publisher.

+All submitted manuscripts are confidential until published.
 All submitted manuscript will be reviewed by at least one expert in the field, who is from behind of scientific unit in which is affiliated author of the publication.
 Papers that do not conform to the general aims and scope of the journal will, however, be returned immediately without review.
 The names of the reviewers will not be disclosed to the author submitting a paper.
+Peer review comments are confidential and will only be disclosed with the express agreement of the reviewer.

 3.4.
 E-mail Confirmation of Submission